🔼 Spirituality and Divination: An Inner Journey

 The Merkabah is seen as a multidimensional vehicle that allows travel between planes of consciousness.

 It creates a high-frequency energy field around oneself.
-Acts as an energetic shield against entities, lower energies, or external influences.
+Acts as an energy shield against entities, low energies, or external influences.

 Harmonizes polarities (yin/yang, left/right, mind/heart).
 Realigns the chakras and stabilizes the auric field.